Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 In TCM, the source of our Qi energy resides in the “Dan Tian” (literally “Elixir Field”), found three fingers below the belly button.

-In practice this is how babies breathe which is why the Taoists call it natural breathing.
+In practice, this is how babies breathe, which is why the Taoists call it natural breathing.
 We may call it belly breathing or diaphragmatic breathing.

 Inhalation: abdomen expands.
 Exhalation: abdomen contracts

-Contrary to popular belief, breathing abdominally actually creates more internal space, more room for the lungs to expand than expanding the chest.
+This is the most efficient and natural way to breathe.
+The dropping of the diaphragm opens the lower area of the lungs, where most of the oxygen exchange takes place.
+Contrary to popular belief, breathing abdominally actually creates more internal space—more room for the lungs to expand—than expanding the chest.
 The upper ribs are much less flexible than the lower ribs.
 This is why if you’re stressed and your breath is up in your chest, you feel tension and shortness of breath.
+Visualize your breath traveling down toward the Dan Tian.
+This practice will not only give you more oxygen for each breath; it will also release tension, and the diaphragm will give your internal organs a gentle massage.
+Not bad for simple breathing!

 Should you breathe through the nose or mouth?